 That's the big shock.
-Not that a teenage girl got pregnant, and the father wasn't her boyfriend.
-Not that a young guy decided to stick by his girl, even though he wasn't the father.
+Not that a teenage girl got pregnant and the father wasn't the man she was engaged to.
+Not that a guy decided to stick by his fiancé, even though he wasn't the father.